-- when you are fully awake

-- with sedation (drugs that make feel you sleepy and relaxed)
+- when you are fully awake - with sedation (drugs that make you sleepy and relaxed).

-- during a general anaesthetic.

 Your anaesthetist will talk to you about which might be best for you.
 The steps for having an epidural are:

 - a cannula (drip) is placed in a vein in your arm for giving fluid - 2 you will be asked to sit up or lie on your side.
-You will be helped to bend forwards, curving your back as much as you can - 3 a small injection of local anaesthetic is given to numb the skin - a needle is used to place a thin plastic catheter (tube) into the epidural space in your back.
+You will be helped to bend forwards, curving your back as much as you can - see above - 3 the anaesthetist will clean your back with antiseptic - 4 a small injection of local anaesthetic is given to numb the skin - a needle is used to place a thin plastic catheter (tube) into the epidural space in your back.
 The needle is removed, leaving only the catheter in your back.